Out of seven years spent in school, 1.4 are spent in play - so giving children great spaces to play in is crucial.

 Our duty is not to stop risk, but to balance the benefits children get from it against the potential for serious injury.

-We had a report from Zurich (insurers for PTA UK members, and many local authorities) which looked at a set of OPAL schools.
+We had a report from Zurich (insurers for Parentkind members, and many local authorities) which looked at a set of OPAL schools.
 They said, as long as the school is sensible, explains why they’re doing what they’re doing, understands the context of the guidance from the HSE, and trains their staff properly, there’s no reason to be nervous.